Developing healthy daily habits can help you achieve your goals and improve your quality of life as you age.

 Habits are usually routine things you do without thinking about them.
 Good examples include brushing your teeth, locking your door, or taking your vitamins and medications each day.
-Some other examples of healthy habits include:

 - Going to bed at the same time each night

-- Having breakfast every morning
+- Having a healthy breakfast every morning

-Habits can sometimes be difficult to build at first.
-Here are some practical tips to help you create long lasting healthy habits.
+Here are some practical tips to help you create lasting healthy habits.

 1. Start small

 Making big lifestyle changes can be overwhelming.
 Instead, focus on trying small, manageable changes that you can sustain over time.
-For example, if you want to exercise every day, begin by committing to 10 minutes of light exercise you enjoy each morning.

 2. Define what success is for you

-It’s important to be specific about what you would like to accomplish.
-A goal to improve your balance and prevent falls is great but doesn't tell you what it means to succeed.
+- A goal to improve your balance and prevent falls is great, but this doesn't tell you what it means to succeed.
 Instead, you could aim to complete 30 minutes of balance exercises per week.
 Then pat yourself on the back when you achieve that clear goal!

 3. Make a plan

-Achieving your goals is more likely to happen if you develop a plan that outlines when you’ll work towards that goal.
-This allows you to stack new habits onto old ones.
-For example, if you plan to complete 30 minutes of balance exercises per week, you could decide to do your exercises each morning after breakfast.
+- If you plan to complete 30 minutes of balance exercises per week, you could decide to do your exercises each morning after breakfast.
 This can help create a mental link between breakfast and exercise, which makes sticking to your new habit easier.

 4. Be prepared

 You're more likely to work towards your goals with healthy habits when you can see the things you need to complete them.
-You could keep an exercise mat and water bottle in a visible place so that it reminds you throughout the day to complete your exercises.

 5. Track your progress

-Keeping track of your habit building can help you see your progress and stay motivated.
-Habit tracking is simply recording the new habits you’re trying.
-For example, if you were trying to develop a habit to walk 30 minutes a day, you could record each day you completed that goal on your calendar.
+E.g. If you're trying to develop a habit to walk 30 minutes a day, you could record each day you completed that goal on your calendar.

 6. Celebrate your progress

 If you track your progress, over time you’ll be able to see how successful you have been in achieving your goal, and what factors might be in play on days when you haven’t been able to stick to your plan.
-Remember, it's not about being perfect, but about making progress each day.
-Set yourself a reminder to celebrate when you hit your goals to keep you motivated!

 7. Be accountable

-Holding yourself accountable can help you maintain your habits.
-This means telling someone what you’re doing and sharing your progress with them to help you stay on track.
+You can do this by telling someone what you’re doing and sharing your progress with them to help you stay on track.
 Find a workout buddy, check in with other friends making similar changes to their habits, or join a group.

 8. Enjoy the ride

-Another way to stay on track is ‘temptation bundling’.
-The idea is to allow yourself to have some fun while you’re working on your new habit.
-For example, turn up your favourite music when you’re doing your balance exercises.
+E.g. Turn up your favourite music when you’re doing your balance exercises.
 This creates a mental link between your new habit and pleasure, so you’re more likely to stick to it.

 9. Be flexible

-Forming healthy habits can make your routine a bit boring.
-Mixing it up can help you maintain your progress.
 Try doing something new, change the time or venue of a habit, or go a little outside of your comfort zone to make it more interesting.
-Using your imagination is a great way to stick to new habits and keep your brain healthy.

 10. Don't be too hard on yourself